Hereafter (film): Plot

 At a cooking class, George is partnered with Melanie.
 Hitting it off, they prepare dinner at George's home, where a phone message from Billy forces him to reveal his ability as a psychic.
-Melanie persuades George to contact the spirit of her father, who asks forgiveness for what he did to her as a child.
+Melanie persuades George to help her.
+The spirit of her father communicates through him, asking forgiveness for what he did to her as a child.
 Melanie flees in tears, and does not return to the cooking class.

 Having been in talks with a publisher about a biography of François Mitterrand, Marie stuns them with her new manuscript: "Hereafter: A Conspiracy of Silence".
 The publisher rejects the work, but steers her toward another in London.
 Marie learns Didier does not intend to give back her job, as her reputation has been damaged from her interest in the hereafter, and he is sleeping with another woman, effectively ending their relationship.

 Laid off from his factory job, George is persuaded by Billy to revive his psychic practice.
-However, he impulsively travels to London, on a Dickens kick, listening to Derek Jacobi’s audiobooks, visiting the Charles Dickens Museum and attending Jacobi's live reading at the London Book Fair, where Marie is also reading her now published book, Hereafter.
+However, he impulsively travels to London, on a Dickens kick, listening to Derek Jacobi’s audiobooks, visiting the Charles Dickens Museum and attending Jacobi's live reading at the London Book Fair, where Marie is also reading her newly published book, Hereafter.
 Handing George a signed copy, he has a flash of her near-drowning.

 At the event with his foster parents, Marcus spots George, who he has read about online.
 George brushes him off and returns to his hotel, but Marcus stands outside until George agrees to do a reading.
 Through George, Jason tells Marcus he is happy in the afterlife, and that he had knocked off his cap to save Marcus at the train station, and not to fear being alone "because we are one."
 With this closure, Marcus visits his mother, who is improving in a rehab center.

 George leaves a note for Marie, inviting her to a café, He has a vision of them kissing.
 Their shared glimpses of the hereafter having made them better appreciate life, George and Marie sit together.